 - The City also offers a limited reimbursement program.
 Please see the Sidewalk Reimbursement Program section, below, for details.

 Sidewalk Reimbursement Program

 When funds are available, the City offers a limited sidewalk reimbursement program for property owners who wish to hire a contractor to repair the sidewalk.
-There are no funds available at this time.

 About the Program